-- 2.30 The A61(South) is identified as a bus priority corridor in LPTIP and for the purposes of the provisions that are included in the Bus Infrastructure EP Scheme applies to the stretch of the A61(S) from Hunslet Road / South Accommodation Road Junction to A639 Wakefield Road / Queen Street Junction. - 2.31 A variety of provisions are included in the Bus Infrastructure EP Scheme relating to the A61(S).
-These are to be delivered by Leeds City Council, the bus operators running services on the corridor (Arriva and First Bus) and the Combined Authority.
-An overview of these provisions is highlighted in Appendix 3.
+2.32 The A61(South) is identified as a bus priority corridor in LPTIP and for the purposes of the provisions that are included in the Bus Infrastructure EP Scheme applies to the stretch of the A61(S) from Hunslet Road / South

-- 2.32 While the provisions outlined in Table 3 are those which will be included in the Bus Infrastructure EP Scheme from April 2022, they do not represent the extent of the provisions that will eventually apply to the A61(S).
-It is the intention to add additional provisions post April 2022 through negotiations with the bus operators and Leeds City Council. - 2.33 To make variations to the Bus Infrastructure EP Scheme i.e. to add additional provisions to the A61(S) aspects covered or to add other bus priority corridor projects, a variation mechanism will be used that only requires the Combined Authority to formally consult with bus operators running services on the corridor(s) affected.
+- Accommodation Road Junction to A639 Wakefield Road / Queen Street Junction - 2.33 A variety of provisions are included in the Bus Infrastructure EP Scheme relating to the A61(S) (see Background Documents).
+These are to be delivered by Leeds City Council, the bus operators running services on the corridor (Arriva and First Bus) and the Combined Authority. - 2.34 While the provisions outlined in Enhanced Partnership Scheme Bus Infrastructure are those which will be included in the Bus Infrastructure EP Scheme from April 2022, they do not represent the extent of the provisions that will eventually apply to the A61(S).
+It is the intention to add additional provisions post April 2022 through negotiations with the bus operators and Leeds City Council. - 2.35 To make variations to the Bus Infrastructure EP Scheme i.e. to add additional provisions to the A61(S) aspects covered or to add other bus priority corridor projects, a variation mechanism will be used that only requires the Combined Authority to formally consult with bus operators running services on the corridor(s) affected.
 For all other EP Scheme the statutory consultation process will be applied when these are first 'made'.